oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Below is a general description about how online update works and the expected outcome.

-TBD/WIP: The implementation treats setting/changing/adding secrets or configMap treated as 'offline' changes, but idealy these should be treated as 'online' if the net resulting change is solely dynamic mbeans changes...
+TBD/WIP: The implementation treats configMap (using a different configmap) as 'offline' changes, but idealy these should be treated as 'online' if the net resulting change is solely dynamic mbeans changes...

 |Scenarios|Expected Outcome|Actions Required|
   |---------------------|-------------|-------|